 Uber Coverage is Spotty in Costa Rica

 In the most popular tourist destinations drivers are few and far between – frequently there are none.
-Expanded coverage was announced in April 2019 but over 3/4 of the country remains outside the official operating zone.
+Expanded coverage was announced in April 2019 but the pandemic of 2020 set things back and as of the 2023 high travel season over 3/4 of the country remains outside the official operating zone.